loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

 - abstain or
 - disagree.

-Importantly, as well as selecting a response, everyone in the group has a chance to explain what prompted it.
+Importantly, as well as selecting a response, everyone can give a reason why they have voted this way.
 You can all see where everyone else stands on the matter, and why.
 And then, if you want, you can change your response.

-As well as helping your group to convert discussions into outcomes, a proposal creates its own record of how the decision came about.
+A proposal, and associated discussion, creates its own record of how the decision came about.

 ### Other voting tools